unwabuisi/news_scraper/README.md

 ###### On the Saved Articles page you can:
 - delete a saved article from the database
-- add / remove notes on a saved article
+- add / remove your own notes on a saved article

-##### API Routes - These routes will return JSON objects
+##### API Routes - These routes will return JSON objects from the database

-/api/all - returns all saved articles in the database with all their "notes" populated
+[/api/all](https://evening-coast-01303.herokuapp.com/api/all) - returns all saved articles in the database with their "notes" populated

-/api/all/:articleID - returns a specific article's object
+[/api/all/:articleID](https://evening-coast-01303.herokuapp.com/api/all/) - returns an object for a specific article, depending on which article ID paramater is passed

+\* *to test: visit the [/api/all](https://evening-coast-01303.herokuapp.com/api/all/articleID) route and copy an article's ID then replace "articleID" at the end of this route*

-/api/articles/ - returns all saved articles in the database **without** "notes" populated
+[/api/articles/](https://evening-coast-01303.herokuapp.com/api/articles) - returns all saved articles in the database **without** their "notes" populated

-/api/notes - returns all saved notes in the database
+[/api/notes](https://evening-coast-01303.herokuapp.com/api/notes) - returns all saved notes in the database; does not show relational data on which notes are associated with which articles